lukelowry/sparse-sgwt/README.md

 # Sparse GSP & SGWT Tools

-A Collection of Graph signal processing Functions for Large Sparse Networks

-## Introduction

 A highly customizable, sparse-friendly SGWT/GSP module.
-Existing GSP tools for the SGWT over sparse networks is limited.
 This package provides tools to design, approximate, and implement a custom SGWT kernel for use over sparse networks.

+Intended for GSP of time-vertex signals over static and dynamic sparse graphs.

-## Installation Notes
+## Installation

 The package can be installed using: